M1deTheAnalyst/Video-Games-Sales-Analytics/README.md

 1. **North America is the dominant revenue market** : NA contributes **43.0% ($673.4)** of all global video game sales — nearly equal to PAL and JP combined.
 Any publisher prioritising global revenue should treat NA as their primary launch market.

-2. **PS4 is the top-performing console by a wide margin** : PS4 generates **$511.96** in total sales — more than double the XBox One ($257.9) and over twice the PS3 ($243).
+2. **PS4 is the top-performing console by a wide margin** : PS4 generates **$511.96** in total sales, more than double the XBox One ($257.9) and over twice the PS3 ($243).
 Sony's platform commanded the market during the dataset period, making it the most critical platform for multi-title publishers.

-3. **Activision leads all publishers** : With **$230.38** in total sales — $53.75 ahead of second-place Ubisoft — Activision's dominance is driven almost entirely by the Call of Duty franchise, with Treyarch as its highest-grossing development studio.
+3. **Activision leads all publishers** : With **$230.38** in total sales and $53.75 ahead of second-place Ubisoft, Activision's dominance is driven almost entirely by the Call of Duty franchise, with Treyarch as its highest-grossing development studio.

-4. **Critic scores are a strong predictor of commercial performance** : Games rated Excellent (9–10) average **$1.30** per title versus just **$0.13** for Poor-rated titles — a **10× difference**.
+4. **Critic scores are a strong predictor of commercial performance** : Games rated Excellent (9–10) average **$1.30** per title versus just **$0.13** for Poor-rated titles with a **10× difference**.
 Titles rated Very Good (8–8.9) still outperform Good-rated titles (7–7.9) by nearly **2×**, validating the commercial value of review quality.

 5. **November is the most commercially powerful month** : Total game sales peak in November at **28.9% above average**, consistent with the holiday season release window adopted across the industry.
 Publishers launching flagship titles outside of Q4 face a structurally lower revenue ceiling.